A windy and warm Wednesday

 An isolated shower or two could develop tonight as the winds remain breezy.
 Temperatures will be exceptionally mild, only falling to the upper 50s to near 60°.

 Rain showers will increase in coverage through the day Thursday.
 An isolated thunderstorm or two will be possible, but there will be no severe weather.
-It will be another windy day as gusts reach up to 40mph.
+Expect another windy day as gusts reach up to 40mph.

 The good news is that dry weather returns Friday.
 We should see some sunshine and cooler highs in the middle 50s.